Dick Johnson (racing driver)

 Richard Johnson (born 26 April 1945) is a part-owner of the V8 Supercar team Dick Johnson Racing and a former racing driver.
 As a driver, he was a five-time Australian Touring Car Champion and a three-time winner of the Bathurst 1000.
-As of 2008 Johnson has claimed over twenty awards and honours, including the V8 Supercars Hall of Fame into which he was inducted in 2001.
+As of 2008, Johnson has claimed over twenty awards and honours, including the V8 Supercars Hall of Fame into which he was inducted in 2001.

-In 2009 as part of the Q150 celebrations, Dick Johnson was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".
+In 2009 as part of the Q150 celebrations, Johnson was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".

 Early life

 As a teen, Johnson attended Cavendish Road State High School in Brisbane, Australia and it was in this area of Coorparoo that he first started driving with his father as a young child.
 Cavendish Road State High School has named one of their school houses Johnson, in his honour.
 The house colour is blue.

 After leaving school, Johnson was drafted into the Australian Army at the age of twenty and began his two-year National Service in 1965.
 Although they did not know each other at the time, both Johnson and future touring car rival Peter Brock were stationed together at the Blamey Barracks near Wagga Wagga in New South Wales from 1965 to 1967.